 Marketing automation is where Tapjoy first appears in the stack.
 Marketers can learn more from our whitepapers and reports to better understand how they can use marketing automation tools like ours to glean more value from their users.

-Ad networks are the bridge between developers and advertisers, often enabled through an integrated in-app SDK.
+Ad networks are the bridge between the developer and advertiser often enabled through an integrated in-app SDK.
 The purpose of an ad network is to aggregate available advertising supply, sell that supply to advertisers, and fulfill the ad requests by delivering campaign creative to the appropriate audience segments.
 When combined with marketing automation and mediation, this process can be scaled, optimized, and targeted to maximize performance for advertisers while earning publishers the highest possible eCPM.
-As an advertising network, Tapjoy provides these services to our partners alongside our other in-app stack features, like ad mediation.
+As an advertising network, Tapjoy provides these services to our partners through our suite of rewarded ad units, via the offerwall, rewarded video and playables, alongside our other features, like mobile ad mediation.